SebasGTM/next-myhomepage/content/posts/visiting-the-island-miyajima.md

 ---

 This small holy island can only be reached by ferry.
 Here you can fond a lot of nature, long mountain paths, free roaming deer and a big famous torii gate, which at high tide seems to float on the water.
-Unfortunate just as I was visiting, the gate was under restoration :-( so I will have to take a picture next time.
+Unfortunately just as I was visiting, the gate was under restoration :-( so I will have to take a picture next time.

-The ferry ride:
+The ferry ride

 ![Alt text](/static/post-media/visiting-the-island-miyajima/20191108_134244.jpg#postimgtype)